Retirement income planner

 The return on funds depends on the performance of the underlying investment, the charges and any other applicable cost.
 The tool assumes investment in a generic fund or cash fund only and will not take into account investments spread across multiple funds or risk levels.

-The amount of income you might get from your pension pot will also depend on your state of health at that time.
+• The amount of income you get from your pension pot may also depend on your state of health at that time.